Lemuel Shaw: Legal and political career

 Admitted to the bar in Hillsborough County, New Hampshire, in September 1804, and in Plymouth County, Massachusetts that November, Shaw began practice in Boston.
 When his associate left Boston after being acquitted of murder in a political quarrel, he practiced alone for fifteen years.

 In about 1822, Shaw took Sidney Bartlett, an able trial lawyer, as his junior partner.
 His practice gradually became large, but he was less known as an advocate than as the adviser of important commercial enterprises.

 In politics, Shaw was first a Federalist and later a Webster Whig, but remained all his life a free-trader.
 He attended Unitarian services, though he was never a communicant.
 Fond of entertaining and dining out, he was simple and affectionate in his home life, his interest in the social events of his household extending to the minutest details.

 Shaw was prepared for his judicial career by numerous public positions.
 He was elected a member of the Massachusetts House of Representatives, serving in 1811–14, 1820 and 1829, and as a state senator in 1821–22.
-He served as a member of the constitutional convention of 1820.
+He served as a member of the Massachusetts Constitutional Convention of 1820–1821.
 He also held many offices in Boston.
 Shaw was elected a Fellow of the American Academy of Arts and Sciences in 1823.

 In 1822, with few precedents to guide him, he drafted the first charter of the city, which lasted until 1913.